qodfathr/Bobo/overview.md

 would only result in a single form of `resume` in the index.

 Again, the reasoning for this will be covered in depth later.

+### Index storage

+The ESS index is physically stored as two primary data structures.
+The first is a B-Tree containing all of the tokens.
+B-Trees are nice because they are balanced and they can be tuned for reading and writing to physical storage by varying the degree of branching.

+The B-Tree, in turn, points to a list of positions for each `token`.
+The positional list is highly optimized with a number of artifacts to help optimize query operations.
+More on these optimizations later.